nikhileshphani/Decodelabs-internship_task_1/README.md

 ## 📄 License

 This project is intended for portfolio and educational use.
-Please contact the author for commercial licensing enquiries.